cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

-Another big perk of merging things in groups like this is those issues are contained within the upgrade branch instead of merged into your main branch where you feel like you have to try to frantically fix a broken deploy.
+Another big perk of merging things in groups like this is those issues are contained within the upgrade branch instead of merged into your main branch where you feel like you have to try to frantically fix a broken deployment.

-Then I repeat the same process for the JS pacakges.
-I'm not pointing fingers but the JS pacakges seem more likely to introduce breaking changes in minor versions so I _really_ try to keep these separate and make sure everything is working as a whole before merging.
+Then I repeat the same process for the JS packages.
+I'm not pointing fingers but the JS packages seem more likely to introduce breaking changes in minor versions so I _really_ try to keep these separate and make sure everything is working as a whole before merging.